-We will make our ways of talking accessible: Many of the difficulties that come from climate change and nature loss happen because people talk about them in ways that are difficult to understand.
-So we will translate our important documents about climate change and the loss of nature to make them accessible.
+We will make our ways of talking

+accessible: Some difficulties made by climate change and nature loss happen because people talk in complicated ways.
+Everyone has the right to understand the changes that are happening.

+So we will translate our important documents to make them accessible.
 This will include translation into non-English languages, Plain English, audio, British Sign Language and Easy Read.
+People can ask for other translations when they need them.
+This will let everyone understand and take part in the changes.

-People can ask for other translations We will act in ways that support the people experiencing the worst climate change and nature loss in other places: What happens in Bristol changes and is changed by the rest of the world.
+We will act in ways that support the people experiencing the worst climate change and nature loss in other places:

+What happens in Bristol changes and is changed by the rest of the world.
 This includes our weather, nature, money, the things we buy and make, and culture.
 So we will work to make sure that we don't make climate change and nature loss worse for people outside our city.
 For example, we will make sure that we don't get rid of our waste by sending it to other countries to deal with.

-We will make sure that Bristol is welcomes people who have lost their homes because of climate change.
+Bristol must welcome people who have lost their homes because of climate change.
 We will always look after human rights.

-We will make sure that everyone is more able to cope with the difficulties made by climate change and nature loss: We will make changes so that disadvantaged groups aren't more harmed by climate change and nature loss.
+We will make sure everyone can cope with the difficulties made by climate change and nature loss: We will make changes in a way that means disadvantaged groups aren't more at risk than other groups.
 We will think about the extra problems some communities face when making plans.
 For example, having lots of trees makes hot weather easier to cope with.
 Yet there are fewer trees in areas that have less money.
 So, we could act on this by making sure that more trees are planted in these areas.

-We will make our places good for everyone: The changes that Bristol is making will mean that our outdoor places, buildings, and transport change a lot.
+We will make our places good for

+everyone: The changes that Bristol is making will mean that our outdoor places, buildings, and transport change a lot.
 When we have power to make or change these spaces, we will think about the ideas and values that are behind them.

 Lots of public places in our city aren't nice to be in as they are made for cars, which is bad for people and the planet.
 So, we will change how we make spaces in the city so they put people, communities and nature first.
 These spaces must be accessible and welcoming to all.
 We will make sure that we use this work as a way of making future-proof jobs.

 We will make our organisation fair and bring the principles from the declaration into our work from the start: We live in a world that is often unfair.
 So everyone can act in unfair ways unless we push ourselves to do better.

 We all need to do more to be better to people who are different to us.

 Mistakes will happen now and then.
 This is normal.
 What is important is that when mistakes happen we use them as a chance to grow so they don't happen again.

 We will use the principles in this declaration to shape our plans from the start.
 When people come to us with feedback about how we have been unfair we will welcome this as a chance to do better.
 We promise to listen and never stop working on doing better.